Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/Task 1 - Data Pipeline/README.md

 # Task 1 - Data Pipeline

 ## Overview
 This task involves building a Python-based data enrichment pipeline.
-The pipeline is designed to automate the process of enriching franchisee data using external data sources.
+The pipeline is designed to automate the process of enriching franchisee data using public data sources webcrawling with Google-Serper and the crawled results were reasoned and extracted insights with Gemini Model.

 ## Data Enrichment Considerations
+- Gemini API key when run in batch works well.
+API limits has to be considered.
 - The Opencorporates API was leveraged for enriching company data.
 - Due to the lack of access to a premium Opencorporates API plan, the pipeline encountered rate limit errors when scaling up for large-scale web-scraping.
 - As a result, the final pipeline results have been submitted for 50 franchisees only.